Best AI PR Agencies for Fintech in 2026: Ranked by Placements, Not Promises

 Best for: B2B fintech companies (payments infrastructure, CFO tech, financial data) where the primary audience is technology decision-makers rather than institutional financial services buyers.

-Walker Sands is a B2B communications and marketing firm with a documented fintech practice and original research capabilities.
-They've developed the AI Domain Impact Index — a proprietary tool that measures how media placements influence AI search results — which puts them ahead of most agencies on the AI visibility measurement question.
+Walker Sands combines PR with demand generation and AI search measurement through their proprietary AI Domain Impact Index.
+This tool measures how media placements influence AI search results, putting Walker Sands ahead of most agencies on the AI visibility measurement question.
 Their Affectiva campaign secured 33+ media placements, two CEO speaking opportunities, and a 24% increase in top-tier mentions, with coverage in Fortune, Forbes, and Inc.

 Best for: B2B fintech companies that want PR integrated with demand generation and content marketing, with measurement that connects coverage to AI search performance.